Proof of Factorization of Heavy Quarkonium Production in Non-Equilibrium QCD at RHIC and LHC: Infrared Divergences in Heavy Quarkonium Production

-Hence from eq. (\ref{totaldi}), (\ref{1ai}) and (\ref{totali}) we find that the non-eikonal part $\frac{\kslash \not{\epsilon}(k)}{2k \cdot p} $ of the diagram is necessary to calculate the finite cross section but is not necessary to calculate the relevant infrared divergences which can be calculated by using the eikonal part $\frac{p \cdot \epsilon(k)}{k \cdot p}$ of the diagram.
+Hence from eqs. (\ref{totaldi}), (\ref{1ai}), (\ref{wjf}), (\ref{totali}) and \cite{nayaknr} we find that the non-eikonal part $\frac{\kslash ~\not{\epsilon}(k)}{2k \cdot p} $ of the diagram is necessary to calculate the finite cross section but is not necessary to calculate the relevant infrared divergences which can be calculated by using the eikonal part $\frac{p \cdot \epsilon(k)}{k \cdot p}$ of the diagram.
 In addition to this we find from eq. (\ref{totaldi}) that the physical gauge field which corresponds to transverse polarization does not contribute to infrared divergences in quantum field theory and the pure gauge field corresponding to the longitudinal polarization does not contribute to the finite cross section in quantum field theory.

-Since the eikonal current of the light-like charge generates pure gauge field in quantum field theory \cite{nayakjp} we find from eq. (\ref{totaldi}) that the infrared divergences in quantum field theory due to the presence of light-like Wilson line can be studied by using pure gauge without modifying the finite value of the cross section.
+Since the eikonal current of the light-like charge generates pure gauge field in quantum field theory \cite{nayaknr} (see also eq. (\ref{wjf}) above) we find from eqs. (\ref{wjf}), (\ref{totaldi}) and \cite{nayaknr} that the infrared divergences in QED due to the soft-photons exchange with the the light-like Wilson line in QED can be studied by using pure gauge without modifying the finite value of the cross section.
 Since the pure gauge field corresponds to unphysical longitudinal polarization, it can be gauged away in the sense of factorization.
 Hence we find that the analysis of infrared divergences in quantum field theory due to the presence of light-like Wilson line can be simplified by using pure gauge.